 I think I’m ready to join.
 What should I do?

-Set up an appointment with our Pastor and/or one of our Deacons, they would even be willing to come visit you at your house if that were to make things easier for you.
+Set up an appointment with our Pastor either at the church or he would even be willing to come visit you at your house if that were to make things easier for you.
 This will give us the opportunity to sit down and talk with you, get to know more about you, and answer your questions.
 We will also confirm a date for you to come forward and join in the worship service of your choice.